SmarterFuture/match-madness/README.md

 # CS project - Match madness

-Match madness is a game / exercise in Duolingo.
+Match madness is a game/exercise in Duolingo.
 It is a game where you are supposed to match word in language you are trying to learn to its translation within the given time period.

 I have decided to implement something for my CS year-end project.
 For my implementation I have decided on few modification from Duolingo's implementation:
 - User will have unlimited time for completing the game